 From 2010 to 2017 Heather spent most of her time working (and living) in Maskwacis, Alberta.
 During this time, she worked with in partnership with Samson Cree Nation community members to develop the Change It Up training initiative, which provides self-development and employment skills to young people who have dropped out and lost hope amidst horrific social conditions.
 Programs have ranged from general Employment to Entrepreneurship (with over 30 business start-ups and a social enterprise restaurant, Nipsis Cafe) to Trades (facilitating college entry without high school).
 All with retention rates over 80% and employment rates over 75%.
 These programs have changed lives.

 It has all been good.
 But Heather feels that it isn’t enough.

-If we, as a society, really want meaningful change and a narrowing of the gap between Indigenous and non-Indigenous Canadians, we need systems change.
+If we, as a society, really want meaningful change and a narrowing of the gap between privileged and non-privileged Canadians, we need systems change.
 Drastic change.

 I invite you to learn more here:

 Peter Gray: Mother Nature’s Pedagogy: Insights from Evolutionary Psychology